elmordo/GTFO/README.md

 GTFO
 ====

-GTFO is simple framework for unittests in C++ with no external dependencies (all code is in header files).
+GTFO is simple framework for unittests in C++ with no external dependencies and there is no need to include any external library (all code is in header files).

 Components
 ----------